top of page

 Can changes in mood and personality indicate the onset of dementia?

-Yes, alterations in mood and personality such as increased irritability or shifts in behaviour can be early dementia signs and should be approached with understanding and support.
+Yes, alterations in mood and personality, such as increased irritability or shifts in behaviour, can be early dementia signs and should be approached with understanding and support.

-Watch for shifts in mood or behaviour, and changes affecting emotional wellbeing.
+Watch for shifts in mood or behaviour and changes affecting emotional well-being.
 Individuals with dementia may become easily upset or anxious, which are significant changes to be aware of.

 When should I consider a dementia assessment test?